classilla/crap-x/README.md

 When trace mode is on, each step in execution is displayed after the instruction is retired.
-This consists of the SC (in decimal), the IR (in hex), and the three GPRs in signed decimal.
+This consists of the SC (in decimal), the IR (in hex), and the GPRs in signed decimal.
 Execution advances a single instruction each time by pressing ENTER alone.
 If you type D and press ENTER, you will return to the debugger; if you type T and press ENTER, tracing will be turned off.